thewaterframework/api-docs/README.md

 # Date & Time

 The ​**date** ​will allow for many different ranges and formats for the interval of time of data to be sent.
-We follow the NOAA API Format for the date and time.

 The API understands several parameters related to date ranges.
 All dates can be formatted as follows: